rails/webpacker/6_0_upgrade.md

 - Change `javascript_pack_tag` and `stylesheet_pack_tag` to `javascript_packs_with_chunks_tag` and
   `stylesheet_packs_with_chunks_tag`

-- If you are using any integrations like css, react or typescript.
-Please see https://github.com/rails/webpacker#integrations section on how they work in v6.0
+7. If you are using any integrations like `css`, `React` or `TypeScript`.
+Please see https://github.com/rails/webpacker#integrations section on how they work in v6.0.

-- Copy over any custom webpack config from `config/webpack_old`
+8. Copy over any custom webpack config from `config/webpack_old`

   ```js
   // config/webpack/base.js